How to Apply for the Disability Tax Credit Canada in 2026

 If You Are Denied

 You have 90 days from the date on the Notice of Determination to file a formal Notice of Objection.
 See our DTC appeal guide for the full process.
-Many denials are successfully reversed on appeal with stronger medical documentation.
+Some denials can be changed on appeal when stronger medical documentation addresses CRA's functional criteria.

 Frequently Asked Questions